XiangyuShen/FFXIV-Market-Flipper/README.md

 ```
 Where {SERVER-NAME} is the name of the FFXIV server you want to sell on.

+WARNING: Running update may take 1-2 hours, as the Universalis API is rate limited.
+We may eventually run this as a website, but for now you have to run the source code locally.

 ## Usage

 ### Single-item Lookup